MVRV Z-Score

 Mar 2024 peak+2.9714 Mar 2024No

-Three of six cycle peaks on record cleared +7 — all of them in the pre-2018 era.
+Three of six cycle peaks on record cleared +7 — all of them before 2018.
 Three did not.
-The April 2021 peak at +6.90 came within breathing distance of the ceiling but missed.
+The 2021 cycle’s Z peaked at +6.90 in February 2021, within breathing distance of the ceiling but missed.
 November 2021 topped at +3.54, less than half the threshold.
-March 2024’s pre-halving high reached +2.97 — well into the mid-cycle band, despite printing a fresh all-time price high at $73,000.
+March 2024’s pre-halving high reached +2.97 — well into the mid-cycle band, despite printing a fresh all-time price high near $73,000.
 The trend is monotonic since 2017.

-Two structural causes drive the decay.
-First, the denominator grows.
-The expanding stdev of market cap is computed over every observation since August 2011 — and as market cap balloons, so does its variance, faster than the numerator (the dollar gap) can keep pace.
-A market-cap-realized-cap gap of $1 trillion in 2025 maps to a smaller Z than a $200B gap mapped to in 2017, because the historical stdev anchor under each is wildly different.
+The denominator grows.
+The expanding stdev of market cap is computed over every observation since August 2011, and as market cap balloons, its variance grows faster than the numerator can keep pace.
+A market-cap-realized-cap gap of $1 trillion in 2025 maps to a smaller Z than a $200 billion gap did in 2017, because the historical stdev anchor under each is wildly different.
+This is the single biggest reason the +7 line has drifted out of reach.

 Frequently asked